jakubigla/gitlab-pages-s3-publisher/README.md

-# gitlab-pages-s3-publisher
+# GitLab Pages S3 Publisher
-Publish your static website in S3.
-Securit it with CloudFront, Lambda and GitLab OAuth.
+Publish your static website to S3.
+Secure it with CloudFront, Lambda and GitLab OAuth.